News

 “This is an important milestone in our work to fix the leasehold system and to level up home ownership.
 Abolishing these unreasonable costs will make the dream of home ownership a more affordable reality for the next generation of home buyers.”

-Does this apply to existing leases?
+Does the ground rent act of 2022 apply to existing leases?

 It is important to know that the law will not apply retrospectively and will only apply to leases granted after 30th June 2022.
 The one (temporary) exception to this is where you are buying a retirement property.
 Here, the ban on ground rent won’t take effect until at least April 2023.
 The stance on existing leaseholders’ rights remains for them to extend their leases following the statutory procedure.
 Which will automatically reduce their existing ground rent to a peppercorn.